SaintClever/Nebula-Academy/Module-3-Web-Scraping-Visualization-Flask/Lesson-1-Web-Scraping-and-Data-Science/Topic-2-Web-Scraping/web_scraping_lecture.md

 This example walks you through a complete cycle of scraping data from a web page and analyzing that data using Pandas.
 It's a foundational skill set for any data scientist or anyone interested in extracting insights from web-based data.
 Remember to respect websites' terms of service and robots.txt files when scraping.

-## Final Project: Scrape and Analyze Website Data 🚀
+##  Project: Scrape and Analyze Website Data 🚀

 ### Objective